PrimeTDMomega/rawBot/README.md

 ### Note
  - This is not the same bot API used for the TDMBOT/ValorBot on 8b8t
  - Updates likely won't happen as this is just a simple API written while making one for TDMBOT/ValorBot
- - For support don't DM me because its just a simple bot and it does not work you can use something like MineFlayer
+ - For support don't DM me because its just a simple bot and if you can't get it to work use something like MineFlayer it isn't easier but it recieves updates so do that